bingomanatee/looking-glass-engine-3-2/docs/classes/Value.md

 const ss2 = new Value('oddNum', 1, ['number', isOddNumber]);
 ```

-Array filters let you ensure type sanity before applying business logic, or to
+Array metas let you ensure type sanity before applying business logic, or to
 develop and mix a suite of validation computations.
 The logical union of an array
 of tests is AND as in, every test in the array must pass or the validation is
 considered a failure.
 Unlike javascript && logic, every test in the array is always
 processed regardless of the outcomes of the previous tests.

-## validate
+## annotate
 `(value = ABSENT singleError? = false)`

 tests a value against the filter. returns an array of errors - empty if valid.